Meet My Colleagues

 Lesson Overview

 How long does it take you to fall into a habit?
 In this lesson, students will discuss routine habits and actions happening in the moment.
-This lesson features audio of a person describing their colleagues.
-Students will also learn and practice the difference between the present continuous and the present simple tense and vocabulary relating to this topic.
-This lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+The lesson features audio of a person describing their colleagues.
+Students will also learn and practice the difference between the present continuous and present simple tense, along with related vocabulary.
+Engaging discussion activities and worksheets are included to keep both adult and teenage learners involved, ensuring a dynamic and effective learning experience.

 Lesson Objectives

-Grammar: Learners will understand the use and differences between the present continuous and present simple tense.
+Grammar: Learners will learn the differences between the present continuous and present simple tense.
 They will practice forming sentences that describe routine habits and actions that are happening at the moment.
 Examples from the lesson include, "Susan is drinking coffee" (present continuous for actions happening now) and "She negotiates new contracts with our clients" (present simple for habitual actions).

 Listening: Students will develop their listening skills through an audio clip that describes various colleagues and their activities.
 They will practice identifying details about what people are currently doing versus their regular duties or habits, such as distinguishing between someone who "is sitting on the sofa" versus someone's regular role in the company.